elephantrobotics/myCobot320-docs/3-UserNotes/320_PI/2_software.md

 ## 1 About mystudio

 **Q: What is mystudio?**

 - A: It is the firmware burner.
+[About more](../../5-BasicApplication/5.2-ApplicationUse/5.2.2-mystudio/320pi/README.md)

 **Q: Why can't the device run normally after I burn the firmware to the ATOM terminal?**
 - A: The firmware of the ATOM terminal needs to use our factory firmware.
 Other unofficial firmware cannot be changed during use.
-If the device accidentally burns other firmware, you can use the "myCobot firmware burner" to select the ATOM terminal - select the serial port - select the ATOMMAIN firmware for ATOM terminal for burning.
+If the device accidentally burns other firmware, you can use the `[myStudio](../../5-BasicApplication/5.2-ApplicationUse/5.2.2-mystudio/320pi/README.md)

-**Q: Can the drag teaching in the minirobot firmware control the gripper?**
-- A: It is achievable.

-**Q: Why can't drag teaching after the minirobot firmware is burned?**
-- A: First, check whether the M5Stack-basic firmware and atom firmware have been burned, whether the burned firmware corresponds to the requirements to be realized, and whether the burned firmware is the latest version.
-The bottom M5Stack-basic burns the minirobot, and the top atom burns the atommain.
+` reburn ATOM firmware.